Ranks In Us Army Ww2

 • Major (MAJ): Majors usually commanded battalions or served in key staff positions.
 They were responsible for coordinating the activities of multiple companies.

 • Lieutenant Colonel (LTC): Lieutenant Colonels typically commanded regiments or held senior staff positions.
-They were responsible for coordinating the activities of multiple battalions.
+They were responsible for coordinating the activities of multiple battalions That's the part that actually makes a difference.
+Took long enough..

 • Colonel (COL): Colonels usually commanded brigades or held very senior staff positions.
 They were responsible for coordinating the activities of multiple regiments.